cocotb/cocotb/documentation/source/quickstart.rst

     $> sudo apt-get install git make gcc g++ swig python-dev

-This will allow building of the Cocotb libs for use with a 64 bit native simulator.
-If a 32 bit simulator is being used then additional steps to install 32bit development libraries and python are needed.
+This will allow building of the cocotb libs for use with a 64-bit native simulator.
+If a 32-bit simulator is being used then additional steps to install 32-bit development libraries and Python are needed.

-Redhat based installation
+RedHat based installation

 .. code-block:: bash

     $> sudo yum install gcc gcc-c++ libstdc++-devel swig python-devel

-This will allow building of the Cocotb libs for use with a 64 bit native simulator.
-If a 32 bit simulator is being used then additional steps to install 32bit development libraries and python are needed.
+This will allow building of the cocotb libs for use with a 64-bit native simulator.
+If a 32-bit simulator is being used then additional steps to install 32-bit development libraries and Python are needed.

-32 bit Python
+32-bit Python
 -------------

-Additional development libraries are needed for building 32bit python on 64 bit systems.
+Additional development libraries are needed for building 32-bit Python on 64-bit systems.

 Ubuntu based installation